Originally published May 3, 2018. Updated January 3, 2020.

 An easy way to determine your heart rate/zone is by using a heart rate monitor.
 At Performance Health & Fitness, we have a popular HR monitor system called Myzone.

-Myzone is a HR monitor that tells you your:
+Myzone is a heart rate monitor that tells you:

 – heart rate

 – what zone you are training in

 – your effort level based on Myzone Effort Points (MEPs)

 – calories burned